 Even if you’re averse to wearing someone’s hand-me-downs, try it — especially to save on more costly clothing items.

 Visit thrift stores to score some great deals on gently used clothing.
 It might take a little legwork, but finding a name-brand winter coat that’s in great condition for a fraction of the original price can save you big bucks.

 To make sure everyone — including children that are able to grasp the concept of budgeting — is on the same page, hold a family meeting.
 Discuss the importance of having a budget and paying off debts.

 To avoid future disappointment, tell your children what you do — and don’t — have room for in your budget.
-You’ll find it easier to say no to your child if he asks you to spend money on something that’s unnecessary.
+You’ll find it easier to say no to your child if they ask you to spend money on something that’s unnecessary.

 It’s understandable that you might want to keep at least one piece of plastic in your wallet, but you don’t need more than that.
-One of Dave Ramsey’s money-saving tips is to shred or cut up your cards to break free from the vicious cycle of debt that using credit can perpetuate.
-You do whatever it takes to keep yourself from digging further into debt.
+If you’re in debt, take a break from using your credit cards.

 Give Yourself a Weekly Allowance